duhrer/launchpad-guitar/README.md

 will be cleared.
 When you release a note, its colour will return.

 The two rows at the top of the unit are not found on a guitar, but continue the same progression from string to string.
-The seventh string that begins at A4 and the eighth that begins at D5.
+The seventh string begins at A4 and the eighth begins at D5.

 ## The "Remapping Router"